No, Mr. President. The US doesn't have a trade deficit with Canada

 Subtract the goods deficit from the services surplus, and you get an overall US trade surplus of $2.7 billion with Canada.

+She defended Trump by citing statistics from the Census Bureau, which uses a different formula to count imports and exports than the Bureau of Economic Analysis uses.

+According to the Census Bureau, the United States ran a $17.6 billion deficit with Canada, but it counts only goods.

-Trump tends to only mention the goods deficit, which is misleading.
+Trump tends to mention only the goods deficit, which is misleading.
 The US economy today is much more driven by services: Hospitals, universities, tech companies, banks and so on.
 Manufacturing, an industry Trump focuses on, makes up about 10% of US economic output.

 Globally, the United States has a trade deficit and that makes sense because the US economy is driven by consumer spending.
 Americans spending at stores and online make up about two-thirds of US economic activity.